 After all the calculations, a positive NPV is not an automatic signal to buy.
 First, investors must divide the NPV by the number of shares available in a company to get the NPV per share.
 If that number is significantly higher than the current market price, the stock is a good buy.
 A lower number indicates an investor would lose money by purchasing the stock.
 To simplify, say a company over 30 years has a total NPV of $10,000 and has 1,000 shares.
 That equates to $10 per share.
 If the market price is $5, you may want to jump in; If it’s $15, you would not.

 Limits of NPV

 NPV calculations can help investors pick winners in the stock market, but they have limits.
 For one thing, setting discount rates is tricky.
 And predicting a company’s rate of profit growth over a long period is not exact science.
 Companies sometimes take new strategic directions or adopt new business models that substantially affect risks and profits.
-The Finance Wonk blog recommended investors start with NPV analysis and then examine components of the analysis such as growth rate.
+Some experts advise investors to start with NPV analysis and then examine components of the analysis such as growth rate.